OctoPrint/plugins.octoprint.org/_plugins/filamentmanager.md

 This OctoPrint plugin helps to manage your filament spools.

-#### Additional features
+#### Features

-- Replacing filament volume with weight in sidebar
+* Replacing filament volume with weight in sidebar
-- Filament odometer to keep track of remaining filament on spool
+* Software odometer to measure used filament
-- Enable warning if print exceeds remaining filament on spool
+* Warn if print exceeds remaining filament on spool
+* Assign temperature offset to spools
+* Automatically pause print if filament runs out
+* Import & export of spool inventory
+* Support for PostgreSQL as database for multiple instances